1. Previous: Chapter 1

 val circumferenceOfSmallCircle = circumference(5.2) val circumferenceOfSmallCircle = circumference ( 5.2 ) variable (will hold the result) function name argument

-1. circumferenceOfSmallCircle is a variable that will hold the result of the function call (that is, whatever comes out of the machine).
+1. First, circumferenceOfSmallCircle is a variable that will hold the result of the function call (that is, whatever comes out of the machine).

-3. The value 5.2 is the argument of this function - it’s the thing that we’re putting into the machine.
+3. The value 5.2 is the argument of this function—it’s the thing that we’re putting into the machine.
 When we call a function with an argument, we sometimes say that we are passing the argument to the function.

 fun circumference(radius: Double) = 2 * pi * radius